-A UK resident will usually (if commercially possible) wish to sell shares, regardless of the identity of the buyer and regardless of whether or not the buyer is establishing a UK resident acquisition vehicle.
+A UK resident will usually (if commercially possible) wish to sell shares, regardless of the identity of the buyer and regardless of whether or not the buyer is establishing a UKresident acquisition vehicle.
 This is because a seller (whether a corporate body or an individual) will often be able to claim exemption from tax or reliefs that reduce the effective rate of tax on the sale proceeds.
-A corporate seller can claim the benefit of an exemption for the sale of a target company's shares, provided certain conditions are met (largely relating to the requirement for the target company to be carrying on an active trade as opposed to a passive investment business), if it owns 10% or more of the target company's shares and has owned them for a year before the disposal.
-Individual sellers can claim 'entrepreneurs' relief' in the UK for disposals of shares in trading companies, again provided that certain conditions are met, including that they are employees or officers of the company, and have a minimum holding of 5% and an entitlement to voting power of 5%.
+A corporate seller can claim the benefit of an exemption for the sale of a target company's shares provided certain conditions are met (largely relating to the requirement for the target company to be carrying on an active trade as opposed to a passive investment business), if it owns 10% or more of the target company's shares and has owned them for a year before the disposal.
+Individual sellers can claim 'entrepreneurs' relief' in the UK for disposals of shares in trading companies, again provided that certain conditions are met including that they are employees or officers of the company, they have a minimum holding of 5% (which they have held for two years), an entitlement to 5% of the profits of the company and voting power of 5%.
 Many other European jurisdictions have similar 'participation exemption' regimes which apply to share sales.
-Finally, in some circumstances, both corporate and individual sellers can roll over gains on the disposal of shares into shares or debt instruments issued by the buyer, but note that the shares or debt instruments must be issued by the entity that acquires the shares, and further detailed conditions must be satisfied.
-Questions can arise concerning rollover where non-UK buyers issue instruments to be exchanged for shares, and it is key to ensure that whatever form of instrument is issued can enable the seller to claim rollover.
+Finally, in some circumstances both corporate and individual sellers can roll-over gains on the disposal of shares into shares or debt instruments issued by the buyer, but note here the shares or debt instruments must be issued by the entity that acquires the shares and further detailed conditions must be satisfied.
+Questions concerning roll-over where non-UK buyers issue instruments to be exchanged for shares can arise and it is key to ensure that whatever form of instrument is issued it can enable the seller to claim rollover.